Executive

 HEATHER PASTRO

-Vancouver Island University Representative | Secretary
+Vancouver Island University Representative

 Artist, Teacher, Researcher, Professor of Art Education at Vancouver Island University.
 Heather teaches Art Education for pre-service teachers in the Faculty of Education at Vancouver Island University.